 Save yourself the money and hassle and complete your continuing education hours in advance.
 The state recommends that you finish your hours 30 days before your license expires to ensure your continuing education provider has time to submit your transcripts and the state has time to process them.

 If you’re not sure how many hours you’ve completed, you can use the transcript inquiry tool from Sircon — Texas’s continuing education partner — to check.

 The TDI has approved certain continuing education providers to offer classroom-equivalent courses online.
 When you choose this option, you get the flexibility to complete your required hours at your own convenience.

-You have a few options to renew your license.
+You have a few options for your Texas insurance lincese renewal.
 If your renewal is due today, you have to use the Sircon renewal platform and pay their fee of $8.25.
 If you have five days until your renewal, you can choose the slightly cheaper National Insurance Producer Registry and pay their $5 processing fee.

 But if you want to avoid extra expense, plan to submit your renewal at least 15 days before it’s due.
 When you do, you can use the Texas Department of Insurance renewal portal, which doesn’t have any processing fees.

 Whichever path you choose, it costs $50 to renew your license.